datacamp/authoring/docs/challenges/guides/style.md

 # Challenge Style

-Always presents the original DataFrame in the context/assignment of a challenge and have outputs only reflect the modified version that results from some candidate or generated code.
+Always present the original DataFrame in the context/assignment of a challenge and have outputs only reflect the modified version that results from some candidate or generated code.